Cardinal Vaughan Memorial School: History

-In the early and mid-1950s, the curriculum shifted from the Classics to include Advanced A-Level subjects.
 A new building was opened in 1964 to accommodate the growing enrolment.
-In the 1970s, the Inner London Education Authority (ILEA) and board of governors considered various reorganization proposals in the amalgamation of schools.
-The school began to take pupils of all abilities in 1977 and became an all-ability school.
+The school began to take pupils of all abilities in 1977.
 Girls were first admitted to the sixth form in 1977.
 The school became a voluntary-aided public school and drew pupils chiefly, but not exclusively, from Inner London.

 In 1998, an article in The Observer described the school as "fast gaining a reputation as one of the top schools" in London, and the authors of the article added that it also was "one of the best in the country."

-The school saw expansions in 2000, 2005 and 2014.
-The school was granted specialist status for mathematics, computing and science.

 While nominally a state comprehensive, it has resisted attempts by local governmental and religious authority figures to widen the accessibility criteria for potential pupils.
 In 2009, the school was referred to the Office of the Schools Adjudicator as there were concerns that its admissions policy was 'elitist' and 'penalised the less devout'.
 The Schools Adjudicator ruled that elements of the school's admissions policy were "'unlawful' and 'unfair', and the school was compelled to change this.

 The Cardinal Vaughan Memorial School was the highest-ranking Catholic comprehensive school in a table of A-Level results published on 15 August 2024 by The Times, compiled using data submitted by the 190 UK schools listed.
-The school has also been ranked by The Times as one of the "happiest secondary schools" based on data collected by Ofsted, with a 98% happiness rating.